[Editor’s note: This letter was written by Viktorija, our Sovereign Woman]

 The political situation is an abomination, and the currency has been in free fall.
 But it’s actually one of the region’s fastest growing economies and has been successful in attracting foreign investors.

-Turkey realized that there are tremendous economic benefits in rolling out the red carpet for prosperous foreigners, and one of their initiatives here is a Citizenship-by-Investment program.
+Turkey realized that there are tremendous economic benefits in rolling out the red carpet for prosperous foreigners, and one of their initiatives here is the Turkish Citizenship By Investment Program.

 I’ve been checking out the program since I arrived, and it’s actually pretty interesting.